 Although not the best series or character in his repertoire, it can be said that it was through Samurai Flamenco that a lot of eyes started following Masuda’s work as a seiyuu.

-2014 was rather quiet year for him.
+2014 was a rather quiet year for him.

 His biggest role of the year was in the popular sports anime Haikyuu!! as Chikara Ennoshita.
 Part of the supporting cast, Ennoshita seldom had the spotlight on him however, when he had, he’d show everyone that he’s more than a quiet guy on a team filled with loud and expressive individuals.

-Despite not being one of the most popular characters in the series, he’s an important part of Karasuno either cheering, subbing for or tutoring some of the members when they fail their exams.
+Despite not being one of the most popular characters in the series, he’s an important part of Karasuno either cheering, subbing for, or tutoring some of the members when they fail their exams.

 Masuda perfectly grasped the character’s quiet, reserved demeanor and, at times, even added a comedic touch to the character’s reactions to some of the team members.